rclone/rclone/docs/content/rc.md

     }

-If the rate parameter is not suppied then the bandwidth is queried
+If the rate parameter is not supplied then the bandwidth is queried

     rclone rc core/bwlimit
     {